serpent-os/recipes/README.md

 [moss-boulder-readme]: https://github.com/serpent-os/moss?tab=readme-ov-file#onboarding

+### Setting up Lints and Hooks

+Ensuring `just` is installed run `just init`.
+This will setup git hooks that will lint for the most common packaging errors upon `git commit` as well as pre-fillout commit messages for you.

 ### Add a local repository

 Our `justfile` defaults to `local-x86_64` profile with boulder.
 While we traditionally shipped this pre-enabled configuration, we figured that mandating